fiolj/sparta/doc/Section_errors.rst

 *Parent cell child missing*
    Hierarchical grid traversal failed.
 Please report the issue to the SPARTA developers.
-*Parent cell's parent does not exist in grid file* Parent cells must be listed in order such that each cell's parents have already appeared in the list.
 *Particle %d on proc %d hit inside of surf %d on step %ld* This error should not happen if particles start outside of physical objects.
 Please report the issue to the SPARTA developers.